vitobasso/html-scraper/README.md

  ...
 ```

-See [what else you can do](doc/template-ref.md) with a template file.
+There is a [reference document](doc/template-ref.md) about the template file.